akshaypjoshi/akshaypjoshi/README.md

 ![Profile Views](https://komarev.com/ghpvc/?username=akshaypjoshi&color=green)

-I am a passionate Full Stack Developer with a knack for crafting efficient and scalable applications.
-My journey in the tech world has equipped me with a diverse skill set that spans across multiple frameworks and languages.
+I'm a Full Stack Developer who loves building web applications.
+I have experience with various programming languages and frameworks, and I'm always eager to learn more and take on new challenges.

 ## 🚀 About Me

-- 🔭 I’m currently working on innovative web solutions
+- 🔭 Working on innovative web solutions
-- 🌱 I’m constantly learning and exploring new technologies
+- 🌱 Learning and exploring new technologies
-- 👯 I’m looking to collaborate on open-source projects
+- 👯 Looking to collaborate on projects
-- ⚡ Fun fact: I love to solve puzzles and play cricket
+- ⚡ Fun fact: love to solve puzzles and play cricket

 ## 🛠️ My Tech Stack